redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 But this just isn't enough.
 It doesn't show you anything I haven't shown you already.
 And, it's not really location *tracking*.
 It just shows where these people last were, no location history.
 So let's add some *history*.
 To do that, we're going to use a [Redis Stream](https://redis.io/topics/streams-intro).
 Streams are a big topic but don't worry if you’re not familiar with them, you can think of them as being sort of like a log file where each entry represents an event stored in a Redis key.
 In our case, the event would be the person moving about or checking in or whatever and the key would be for that particular `Person`.

 But there's a problem.
 Redis OM doesn’t support Streams.
 So, how do we take advantage of them in our application?
 Easy, by using [Node Redis](https://github.com/redis/node-redis).
-Node Redis is a low-level Redis client for Node.js that give you access to all Redis commands and data types.
-Internally, Redis OM is creating and using a Node Redis connection it and you can use that same connection too.
+Node Redis is a low-level Redis client for Node.js that gives you access to all Redis commands and data types.
+Internally, Redis OM is creating and using a Node Redis connection and you can use that same connection too.
 Or rather, Redis OM can use the connection *you* are using too.
 Let me show you how.

 ## Using Node Redis